 The beaches of Plage de la Mole and Plage de Bon Secours are well liked by the Malouins.
 If you visit in summer time or anytime (if you don’t mind the cold water) you will be able to enjoy the swimming pool at Bon Secours beach.

 The ocean plays an important role in the life of the Malouins.
 Therefore it’s not surprising that the town is cadenced by tides and storms.
 Whenever you are into high tide or low tide, you will be pleased to see the changes in the landscapes every few hours.
 Luckily, the tide was low so I was able to visit the fortresses of le Petit Bé and Fort National.
 These offshore fortresses with dungeons have been built in the small islands to protect the town.
 You have to be careful and keep in mind the tide timetable as you might end up being stuck when the sea rises.
 This happened to me when I was in my teens and it wasn’t a great experience.

-Saint-Malo is a port town so a visit in the town means a visit by the port.
+Saint-Malo is a port town so a visit to the town means a visit to the port.
 You can even hop onboard the Etoile du Roy.
-I have not been able to do this attraction however I have heard good reviews from the ladies at the Tourist Information Centre.
+I have not been able to do this attraction, however, I have heard good reviews from the ladies at the Tourist Information Centre.